drakkan/sftpgo/README.md

 ## Platforms

-SFTPGo is developed and tested on Linux, regularly the test cases are executed and pass on macOS and Windows.
+SFTPGo is developed and tested on Linux.
+After each commit the code is automatically built and tested on Linux and macOS using Travis CI.
+Regularly the test cases are manually executed and pass on Windows.
 Other UNIX variants such as *BSD should work too.

 ## Requirements